WhiteEnderman12/make_old_windows_usable_again/README.md

 # Welcome to "Make old windows usable again"

-## Note: this entire build is experimental and won't work correctly with the assets.
+## Note: this entire build is experimental and won't work correctly without the assets.
 I can't share the assets because of copyright.

 ## what is this?
 this repository is dedicated to a software that I'm currently working on that will make old windows usable again on the modern web.